 Tit-for-tat is Karma’s way, not yours.
 If you give someone grief because that is what they give you, it does not cancel out your transaction.
 You both remain accountable for your actions on an individual basis.
 Read how to keep your karmic account healthy.

-- The law of karma is impartial, a dispassionate judge.
+The law of karma is impartial, a dispassionate judge.
 At any given point, we get what we deserve.
-Often it’s only in our dark moments that we really ask why me.
+Often it’s only in our dark moments that we really ask why me?
 We may wonder about why me in our good times too, but this wonderment is not the same as it is when we are down.
 We don’t whinge when the weather is sunny and pleasant.
 We may exclaim but we don’t complain.
-Deep in our hearts we believe that we deserve all the good that is happening in our lives, that we have earned it.
+Deep in our hearts, we believe that we deserve all the good that is happening in our lives, and that we have earned it.